 To pursue these objectives, the Coalition:

-- holds meetings and conferences to educate the public and elected representatives about the Coalition’s research and positions on these issues and to serve as a forum for the exchange of ideas on these issues by attendees,
+- Holds meetings and conferences to educate the public and elected representatives about the Coalition’s research and policy proposals concerning the issue, and to serve as a forum for the free exchange of ideas on these issues from a broad perspective;

-- undertakes advocacy efforts to educate elected representatives about these issues,
+- Undertakes advocacy efforts to inform elected representatives about the issue;

-- undertakes public awareness campaigns to inform the public about these issues, and
+- Undertakes public awareness campaigns to inform the public about the issue; and

 Russell A. Hollrah